 - 1. Smoking is not permitted. - 2.
-Please keep your group together and with your guide at all times. - 3.
+Please keep your group together and whilst in Englefield House always stay with your guide. - 3.
 In the event of a fire at Englefield House, the alarm will sound.
-Please follow instructions, moving to the nearest exit, and assembling your group at the nearest Assembly Point (see site plan below).
+Please follow your guide's instructions, moving to the nearest exit.
+Assemble your group at the nearest Assembly Point (see site plan below).